-- Right click drive C and select Extend Volume.
+- Right click C drive and select Extend Volume.

 - Click Next till Finish in the pop-up Extend Volume Wizard windows.

-If drive D is Logical or you cannot delete this partition, you cannot extend system partition with Windows Server 2016 Disk Management.
+If D is Logical drive or you cannot delete this partition, you cannot extend system partition with Windows Server 2016 Disk Management.

-Extend system volume with disk partition editor
+2. Extend system volume with server partition editor

 When resizing partitions, all parameters of associated disk, partitions and files must be modified correctly, all files in the partition that you want to shrink must be moved to new locations.
 When extending system partition, the boot related files must be updated, too.
 If any error occur during this process, unreliable software could cause system boot failure, partition corruption or data loss.
 In that case, it costs a long time to restore everything.

-Better than other tools, NIUBI Partition Editor has powerful technologies to protect system and data, for example:
+Better than other tools, NIUBI Partition Editor has powerful technologies to protect your system and data, for example: